-Following are a few reasons why legacy WMS is not the right fit for e-commerce:
+Reasons why legacy WMS is not the right fit for e-commerce:

-They are not built for the e-commerce age
+1. Not built for the e-commerce age

-They are closed ecosystems with pre-built integrations
+2. Closed ecosystems with pre-built integrations

 WMS of the e-commerce age needs features like advanced inventory tracking, acquiring real-time data of inventory, warehouse space optimization using AI, dynamic resource allocation, and other automated features to survive the e-commerce competition.

-Lack of analytics and insights
+3. Lack of analytics and insights

-Lack of inbuilt intelligence
+4. Lack of inbuilt intelligence

 Yet, these AI-based tools are today's critical business drivers for the e-commerce industry.
-Therefore, the lack of such technology is a significant disadvantage for the top e-commerce fulfillment companies.
+Therefore, the need for such technology is a significant disadvantage for the top e-commerce fulfillment companies.

 What do E-commerce operations need a modern WMS?

-Distributed Order Management
+1. Distributed Order Management

 Distributed order management optimizes fulfillment for customers' timely and cost-effective order deliveries.
-So, to carry out this task, distributed order management systems help automate several operations like,
+So, to carry out this task, distributed order management systems help automate several operations, like,

 - Order routing